leoloveisme/happybeings/Book I Episode IV - New horizons/English/Beautiful new world.md

 We don’t sleep

+We hardly ever speak, because so much can get lost in the spoken communication, but we laugh a lot and often.

+All experiences are "automatically" (we don't have any machines for that) shared.

+Years of our lives could be roughly divided into the following approximate structures:

-0 - 200 - childhood
+0 - 200 - childhood (time of observation and evaluating information)

-200 - 400 - youth
+200 - 400 - youth (time of experiments and trying out)

-400 - 600 - adulthood
+400 - 600 - adulthood (time of being and enjoyment)

-600 - 800 - aging
+600 - 800 - aging ()

-800 - 1000 - old age
+800 - 1000 - old age ()

+Of course this structure is very approximate as everything is very individual and depends from many factors: as in what shape or form does a being want to live on the planet XYZ

 and

-Should we decide to live our whole life in the “human” form, when the time to leave the current body comes, we transcend into the energy of our planet(s) or into anything else; depending on personal desires and personal needs.
+Should we decide to live our whole life in the “human” form, when the time to leave the current body comes, because one or another decided so, we also can live in the chosen form eternally, we transcend into the energy of our planet(s) or into anything else; depending on personal desires and personal needs.
 We are not obliged to be and / or stay just in one form - we can also decide to change our appearance throughout our life several times.

+Even if we "die" we don't die, we just change.
+To be reincarnated / re-born again.

 Sometimes some of us decide to be reborn on our planet or on some other planet within or far away from our galaxy.